alpinstang/alpinstang.github.io/_posts/2020-11-15-wiggle-mouse-java.md

 description: "Keep your computer from logging out or sleeping without installing anything!"
 ---

-# WIggle Mouse
-### Built in java for portability.
+## Wiggle Mouse: Built in java for portability.

-> Functionality: Wiggle mouse every ten seconds
+### Why?
+Keep your computer from logging out or sleeping without installing anything!
 I found a need to keep the computer from going to sleep/lock and security permissions didn't allow any installations.
 This solved that problem.

 You can get the `JAR` file or download and build from the source.